-The working MCC sub-committees met last on October 8th to address the coordinated plan's remaining short-term recommendations for FY 22 which includes the mobility management program implementation.
+The working MCC sub-committees met last on October 8th and November 3rd to address the coordinated plan's remaining short-term recommendations for FY 22 which includes the mobility management program implementation.
 The ADA subcommittee members are working on close out recommendations to create a universal ADA eligibility application and other ways to coordinate and centralize regional ADA service.
 The CT subcommittee is advancing work to create a pilot program to improve communication between the human service agencies and the transit providers and participating in, documenting activities and progress on the State's NEMT program.
 In the coming months, there will be close interaction with the MMP study project team/consultant and the MCC, coordinating the work including various discussions on the plans, studies and programs the consultant needs to become familiar with.
-There will be more discussion on how best to engage stakeholders and the jurisdictional boards in mobility management development and also how best to obtain leadership guidance on the mobility management study's direction.
-Next subcommittee working meetings are scheduled for November 3rd to continue this work.
+There will be more discussion on how best to engage stakeholders and the jurisdictional boards in mobility management study's direction.
+Next subcommittee working meetings are scheduled for December 3rd to continue this work.

-The full MCC committee was updated on all quarterly sub-committee activities at the quarterly July 22nd meeting.
-Next full committee meeting is scheduled for October 21st.
-Project updates to the Wake Board of Commissioners, TCC/TPAC, the CAMPO Executive Board and other partner boards will also occur in the next few months.
+The full MCC committee was updated on all quarterly sub-committee activities at the quarterly October 21st meeting.
+MMIS consultant from Nelson Nygaard participated in the meeting to learn more about the member agencies and provide content of the study.
+The next full committee quarterly meeting is scheduled for January 20th.
+Project updates to the Wake Board of Commissioners, TCC/TPAC, the CAMPO Executive Board and other partner boards will also occur in the new year.
 Information on the MCC's work is on the CAMPO's Mobility Coordination Committee webpage.
 (Staff Contact: Crystal Odum)